otaviojava/jcassandra-book/10-finals.md

 </dependency>
 ```

-It is possible to notice that in this small test it was necessary to add a method that raises an embedded instance of Cassndra and another that cleans.
+It is possible to notice that in this small test it was necessary to add a method that raises an embedded instance of Cassandra and another that cleans.

 ```java
 public class SampleCassandraTest {